The white sketchers, “jorts,” and dad jokes are just around the corner.

 You’re going to have limited time in which you can make a trip to the grocery store as your new baby is going to be surprisingly demanding.

-Buy all of the essentials, clothes, cleaning items, and more before the baby arrives.
-It’s better to be over-prepared than under-prepared when it comes to taking care of this tiny human.
+Buy all essentials, clothes, cleaning items, and more before the baby arrives.
+It’s better to be over-prepared than under-prepared when taking care of this tiny human.

-Here are a few items that you should certainly buy before the baby arrives.
+Here are a few items you should buy before the baby arrives.

 While your baby might not necessarily care what they’re wearing, you can’t just have your newborn lying around in only diapers all day.

-Their fashion depends on you, so it’s essential to have a good stock of baby clothes ready to go.
+Their fashion depends on you, so it’s essential to have a good stock of baby clothes.

-Dress them up however you feel – within reason, unfortunately – and make sure they have plenty of clothes to change into.
+Dress them up however you feel – within reason, unfortunately – and make sure they have plenty of clothes.
 Baby poop gets everywhere.

 And trust me, it inevitably will.